nicholasareynolds/pplotpy/README.md

-pplotpy - a probability plotting tool for Python
+# pplotpy

+Probability PLOT PYthon is a package that will help a user in identifying the probabilistic distribution to which a set of data belongs.  pplotpy accepts a user-supplied set of samples, calculates the associated quantiles through order statistic operations, and estimates the values of distribution parameters for user-specified distributions. pplotpy is available both as a GUI and through a command line interface.

+## Getting Started

+In order to use pplotpy, the Python 3 interpreter is needed.
+This can be installed directly from python.org, or more conveniently, as part of a bundled package (e.g. Enthought Canopy, Anaconda, etc...)
+Furthermore, several supporting libraries are required, which are given in the following subsection:

+### Prerequisities

+- SciPy

+- NumPy

+- matplotlib

+- PyQT5

+### Installation

+## License
-pplotpy is licensed under the GNU GPL v3 license.
+pplotpy is licensed under the MIT license.
 Please see the LICENSE file at https://github.com/nicholasareynolds/pplotpy .

-Probability PLOT PYthon is a package that will help a user in identifying the probabilistic distribution to which a set of data belongs.  pplotpy accepts a user-supplied set of samples, calculates the associated quantiles through order statistic operations, and estimates the values of distribution parameters for user-specified distributions. pplotpy is available both as a GUI and through a command line interface.

 Probability plotting is a powerful method for quantifying goodness-of-fit with several advantages over other goodness-of-fit tests.
 Unlike with the Chi-Square goodness-of-fit test, probability plotting does not require that the samples be grouped into bins.
 Unlike with Kolmogerov-Smirnov goodness-of-fit test, wherein the values of a candidate distribution's parameter must be known a priori, the samples can be used to estimate the values of those parameters in probability plotting.
 Lastly, unlike with Anderson-Darling goodness-of-fit test, probability plotting does not depend on pre-tabulated values specific to each distribution and significance level.